 Externship Environment: 9.
 Comfort of Working Environment (e,g., adequate office space, parking, safety).
 10. Quality of Seminars.
 11. Interaction with Other Trainees.
 12. Professional Manner with Clients and Other Staff.
 Comments: Briefly list the professional activities that this extern can engage in.
 Describe the externship's strengths.
 Describe the externship's relative weaknesses.
-Describe the externship's relative weakhesses.
 Comments and suggestions for getting the most from this externship.